best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - Run simulations given a description of the desired economy.

-  Once the model is ready, there might be a 'SimulationRunner' that takes in your model of the world economy and runs simulations.
+  Once the model is ready, there might be a `SimulationRunner` that takes in your model of the world economy and runs simulations.
 In this case, this part of your codebase will only revolve around running the actual simulations.

 In each of these distinct sections of your codebase there will be multiple classes and functions, which should follow the single responsibility concepts outlined earlier.